 Prevention & Treatment: Properly space palms so that there is plenty of air circulation to reduce humidity.
 Avoid wetting fronds during irrigation.
 Removal and destruction of severely infected palm fronds will help minimize disease spread.
 However, removal of too many fronds may be more damaging to the palm than the disease.
 Palms are sensitive to nutritional deficiencies and frond removal can worsen existing problems and weaken the tree.

 Fungicides are usually not necessary but can be applied as a preventative treatment during the spring.
-Select a fungicide containing copper hydroxide or copper salts of fatty acids (see Table 1 for specific products).
+Select a fungicide containing copper (see Table 1 for specific products).
 If palms are used for food purposes, copper fungicides are the only approved fungicides.
 Apply all fungicides at rates and spray intervals according to directions on the label.

 Ganoderma Root & Butt Rot: This disease is caused by the fungus, Ganoderma zonatum , which can infect many types of palms.
 The first symptom of infection is the withering and drooping of older fronds.
 Fronds collapse and droop parallel to the trunk.
 New growth is stunted and is pale green or yellow in color.
 The head of the infected palm may fall off or the trunk collapse.
 Depending on the point of invasion, the roots may be severely decayed.